kataw/kataw/test/__snapshot__/parser/expressions/optional-chain/invalid-cases.md

 ✖ Private identifiers are not allowed outside class_bodies - start: 3, end: 4
-✖ An member access expression should take an argument. - start: 5, end: 6 ✖ The left-hand side of an assignment expression may not be an optional property access - start: 4, end: 8 ✖ An member access expression should take an argument. - start: 17, end: 18 ✖ The left-hand side of an assignment expression may not be an optional property access - start: 16, end: 20 ✖ Expression expected - start: 32, end: 34
+✖ An member access expression should take an argument. - start: 5, end: 6 ✖ The left-hand side of an assignment expression may not be an optional property access - start: 4, end: 8 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 6, end: 8 ✖ An member access expression should take an argument. - start: 17, end: 18 ✖ The left-hand side of an assignment expression may not be an optional property access - start: 16, end: 20 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 18, end: 20 ✖ Expression expected - start: 32, end: 34
 ✖ Tagged template expressions are not permitted in an optional chain. - start: 45, end: 46 ✖ Expression expected - start: 45, end: 46